GOP Candidate Charged With Misdemeanor Assault of Reporter

 The sheriff’s office said Gianforte has until June 7 to appear in court on the charge.

-Federal records show that the sheriff donated $250 to Gianforte’s congressional campaign in March.
-In his statement, Gootkin confirmed the donation but said, “This contribution has nothing to do with our investigation, which is now complete.”
+Federal records show that Sheriff Gootkin donated $250 to Gianforte’s congressional campaign in March.
+Gootkin confirmed the donation in a statement.
+“This contribution has nothing to do with our investigation, which is now complete,” the sheriff said.

-As a candidate, he has already had to apologize for his treatment of the press after an incident last month at a meeting of a Christian group where a man complained about reporters and said he wanted to “wring their necks.”
+As a candidate, Gianforte has already had to apologize for his treatment of the press after an incident last month at a meeting of a Christian group where a man complained about reporters and said he wanted to “wring their necks.”

 Gianforte pointed out a reporter covering the meeting and said, “It seems like there is more of us than there is of him,” according to the Helena Independent Record newspaper.
 He later said it was a joke and the reporter in the room laughed with everyone else.